Pandi2352/ai-ocr/README.md

     - AI analyzes the document content (and any extracted entities) to construct a highly specific prompt.
     - Generates a photorealistic image mirroring the document's data.
     - Saves the image to the server (`uploads/generated/`) and returns the public URL.
+11. **Folder Organization**:
+    - Create a folder via `/api/folders`.
+    - Upload files to it via `/api/folders/:id/upload`.
+    - Files are processed identically to standard uploads but are tagged with `folderId`.
+12. **Document Comparison**:
+    - Select two document IDs (Source & Target).
+    - Call `/api/compare` with `{ "sourceId": "...", "targetId": "..." }`.
+    - AI analyzes the text of both documents side-by-side.
+    - Returns a JSON report detailing every change, its severity, and category.

 ## 📂 Project Structure